 There is a great deal of research to support the contention that people who are expected to achieve will do so more frequently than others.
 It’s not enough to have that expectation – you also need to actually show it in your interactions.

 Consider the difference between telling an employee, ‘I know this new procedure may be uncomfortable and may be even difficult for you at first, but I know you will be able to make the adjustment’ and, ‘Give it a try.
-If you cannot handle it, we will see what we can do about it’.
+If you can’t handle it, we’ll see what we can do about it’.
 The latter statement conveys the subtle message that you expect the person to fail – even if you actually don’t.
-For that reason, the former statement is more effective.
+For that reason, the former statement is more effective: It implies that you expect them to succeed.

 The concept of the ‘self-fulfilling prophecy’ is very powerful.
 Managers or supervisors who are positive create high performance expectations.
 They encourage employees to ask more questions; allow more time to do a job correctly and give their employees the benefit of the doubt.